+In the first part of our analysis, we assemble a unique panel dataset of city populations and shipping flows to document the local effects of port development across the globe.
+We use the introduction of containerized shipping to explore these effects.
 To isolate exogenous variation in a city's suitability for containerization, we build on a previous literature that has shown that access to deep water at the port is important for containerization (Brooks, Gendron-Carrier, and Rua, 2021; Altomonte, Colantone, and Bonacorsi, 2018).
-Using a novel measure of 'naturally endowed' depth (as distinct from depth attained by dredging) based on granular data on oceanic depths around a port, we find that cities exogenously more suited to this new technology witnessed a boom in shipping flows after the onset of containerization, but not before.
+We construct a novel measure of 'naturally endowed' depth (as distinct from depth attained by dredging) based on granular data on oceanic depths around a port.